apache/pulsar/site2/docs/deploy-aws.md

 ## SSH setup

-> If you already have an SSH key and want to use it, you can skip the generating the SSH keys step and update `private_key_file` setting
+> If you already have an SSH key and want to use it, you can skip the step of generating an SSH key and update `private_key_file` setting
 > in `ansible.cfg` file and `public_key_path` setting in `terraform.tfvars` file.
 >
 > For example, if you already have a private SSH key in `~/.ssh/pulsar_aws` and a public key in `~/.ssh/pulsar_aws.pub`,
-> you can do the following:
+> follow the steps below:
 >
 > 1. update `ansible.cfg` with following values:
 >